bartamat/bartamat/README.md

 ## Things I have created 🪜
 ### Kamasutra
+- Project that was concerning something of a taboo theme, but I nontheless approached it with an open mind and did my best.
-- Maybe a bit controversial theme, but do not be alarmed.
-With this project I was tasked to update a 5 year old app that was written in Swift 3 and used JSON as data storage.
+- I was tasked to update a 5 year old app that was written in Swift 3 and used JSON as data storage.
 To test my skills and ease my pain I have decided to recreate this app from the scratch.
 - Frontend SwiftUI
 - CoreData used to store larger amount of data.
 UserDefaults for saving current state.
 Keychain for storing user passcode.
 - Local Authentication for Face/Touch-ID.